swiftlang/swift-testing/Documentation/StyleGuide.md

 code, prefer foods that are recognizable to an international audience, or use a set of different foods from multiple cultures.

-Example code must be syntactically correct, but does not need to actually compile, run, and perform meaningful work.
+Example code must be syntactically correct and the author should confirm it can compile and run within an appropriate context.
+It can rely on external dependencies that you exclude as long as those dependencies are easy for the reader to understand, and create or replace.

 #### Language